denn9s/indiana-jones/docs/final.md

 Epsilon is the chance of taking a random action for our agent.
 The only action is agent can take is to move 0, which is do nothing, or move 1, which is to advance a tile.
 It is used to allow the agent to explore and find new states that would otherwised be missed, it is used to get out of the local maximum.

 #### Action Sleep Time (Cooldown Time Between Actions)
 The action sleep time in our algorithm is used as the period of time between each action the agent uses.
 This is important as to allow the agent to poll its observations properly and allow for a quicker testing period.
+We chose to use a random run instead of our regular run to show how the cooldown period can affect the algorithm itself and how it collects and performs actions.

 | ![](rand_run_wr.png) |
 |:--:|